-17 The existing pavilion building dates from ther interwar period and follows a typical arts and craft/municipal design of the period and is constructed of brick with a hipped roof with a set of columns and wrought iron gates to the front elevation.
+- 17 The existing pavilion building dates from ther interwar period and follows a typical arts and craft/municipal design of the period and is constructed of brick with a hipped roof with a set of columns and wrought iron gates to the front elevation.
 The building is raised up on a plinth with a step up to the front entrance.
-The building is presently used as a base for gardeners at the site.

-- The proposed alterations to the building involve two new symmetrical wings to either side of the building which maintains the buildings symmetry.
+The building is presently used as a base for gardeners based at the site. - The proposed alterations to the building involve two new symmetrical wings to either side of the building which maintains the buildings symmetry.
 These wings will provide new public toilet facilities and replace the now closed facilities within the site.
 To the rear of the building an extension is proposed which will be used as an outdoor class room and community meeting room.
-There will also be an outside court yard associated with this as well. - The design of the extensions unlike the arts and crafts design of them main pavilion are of a more contemporary design with swept wing type roofs either side of the existing building which is also replicated on the rear extension. - 20 Materials will also be different from the main building with the use of stone and timber with green roofing which are considered to be acceptable as they provide a contrast from the traditional materials of the original building, and help identify that these elements are latter additions.
-However, the supports to the symmetrical wings will be of wrought iron/steel which pays respect to the existing wrought iron/steel gates to the original building.
-The previous design envisaged the use of a copper roof, although on reflection this was not considered appropriate in an isolated location. - 21 The Historic Environment Team has been consulted on the application and also gave pre application advice supporting the proposal subject to imposition of conditions - Whilst not part of the application as the proposal is considered to be permitted development is the close-by family shelter which follows through the same design concept with a winged green roof.
+There will alos be an outside court yard associated with this as well. - The design of the extensions unlike the arts and crafts design of them main pavilion are of a more contemporary design with swept wing type roofs either side of the existing building which is also replicated on the rear extension. - 20 Materials will also be different from the main building with the use of stone and timber with sheet copper roofing which are considered to be acceptable as they provide a contrast from the traditional materials of the original building, and help identify that these elements are latter additions.
+However, the supports to the symmetrical wings will be of wrought iron which pays respect to the existing wrought iron gates to the original building.

+- The Head of Historic Environment has been consulted on the application and also gave pre application advice and supports the proposal subject to imposition of a condition in relation to the facing materials. - Whilst not part of the application as the proposal is considered to be permitted development is the close-by family shelter which follows through the same design concept with a winged roof.